undeadskeleton/Private_repo/README.md

 -its cool to see naruto use other jutsu other than rasengan and shadown clone
 -the part i like naruto want to come for the hatred of nine tail rather than only his power and the longest person to stay with naruto

+Ep 278:
+-neji exhausted and bromance of itachi and naguto
+-white zetsu inflitrate the medical camp using chakra clone
+-neji cannot see and blame kiba dog for telling him to rest
+-alliess cant tell friends and foe